english

 Students in Year 8 carry on with their Accelerated Reader programme from Year 7.
 The programme is used to continue to improve reading speed and fluency.
 Students will be expected to read their Accelerated Reading book, for fifteen minutes daily, as part of their weekly homework.
 Students must bring their Accelerated Reader book to school with them every day.

 The Year 9 curriculum has been designed as a transition year between lower school and the study of more challenging GCSE texts in upper school.
 Students consolidate all of the English skills they have acquired since starting their educational journey, in preparation for Years 10 and 11.
-The curriculum is devised to further strengthen these skills whilst introducing students to a broad range of fiction and non-fiction texts: many with similar features,
+The curriculum is devised to further strengthen these skills whilst introducing students to a broad range of fiction and non-fiction texts: many with similar features, structures and forms to those they will study at GCSE.

 Homework is a tool used to build, develop and consolidate students’ English skills as well as teaching them about organisation, responsibility and independent learning.
 It is set once weekly.
 Individual homework will be set by the class teacher and linked to the topic being covered.
 Spelling will form one aspect of the weekly homework will prepare students for the level of vocabulary required at GCSE level.